Grid layout using line-based placement

 }

 As you position some items, other items on the grid will continue to be laid out using the auto-placement rules.
-We will take a proper look at how these work in a later guide but you can see as you work that grid is laying out un-placed items into empty cells of the grid.
+This behavior is explained in the Auto-placement in grid layout guide.
+For now, observe how the grid is laying out un-placed items into empty cells of the grid.

 <div class="wrapper">